Inheritance Tax (IHT) Planning

 As a rule, you will not pay Inheritance Tax if:

-the value of your entire estate, not just the house you live in, is below the £325,000 threshold, or;
+- the value of your entire estate, not just the house you live in, is below the £325,000 threshold, or;

-you will also get an extra exemption of £325,000 on the death of a spouse if they have unused Nil rate band, and;
+- you will also get an extra exemption of £325,000 on the death of a spouse if they have unused Nil rate band, and;

-additional reliefs may also be available such as the Residential Nil rate band, Business Property Relief (BPR) and Agricultural Property Relief (APR).
+- additional reliefs may also be available such as the Residential Nil rate band, Business Property Relief (BPR) and Agricultural Property Relief (APR)

 Dealing with the complexity of Inheritance Tax

-Inheritance Tax is a very complex subject and dealing with IHT issues, at a time of stress and grief, can also be overwhelming for your loved ones.
+Inheritance Tax is a very complex subject and dealing with IHT issues, at a time of stress and grief, can be overwhelming for your loved ones.

-At McCabe Ford Williams Chartered Accountants we can assist you and your family with all the advice required for effective Inheritance Tax Planning.
+At McCabe Ford Williams Chartered Accountants, we can assist you and your family with all the advice required for effective Inheritance Tax Planning.
 We will explain Inheritance Tax in plain English and be on hand to help to reduce stress for all concerned.

 It’s never too early to plan Inheritance Tax